 Imagine what number of apples you get in creating one snack jar of cashews!
 And every cashew needs to be fastidiously taken from its shell and cleaned well.

-The cashew's shell, known as a fruit, is toxic and might cause illness if ingested.
-Simply touching the shell will burn your skin!
+The cashew's shell, a fruit, is toxic and might cause illness if ingested.
+Simply touching the body will burn your skin!